Freezing on front line: The Ukrainians struggling to survive Putin’s war in -26C cold

 “I want to give the best to my children.
 But prices have risen sharply, and social benefits from the state are meager.
 My children need vegetables, meat, fish, fruits, and cheese.
 But there is not enough money.”

-Families in the so-called “red-zones” of the Ukrainian frontline have been forced to make a single week’s worth of flour and basic medicine last for 90 days, while living under constant Russian bombardment, according to Ukrainian charity Hope for Ukraine.
+Families in the so-called “red zones” have been forced to make a single week’s worth of flour and basic medicine last for 90 days, while living under constant Russian bombardment, according to Ukrainian charity Hope for Ukraine.

 Deliveries that used to be made weekly are now only taking place only once every three months.

-Where urgent requests from civilians in frontline regions once focussed on medical supplies, increasingly desperate pleas are being made for some of the most simple kitchen staples: bread, rice and flour.
+Where urgent requests from civilians in frontline regions once focused on medical supplies, increasingly desperate pleas are being made for some of the most simple kitchen staples: bread, rice and flour.

 The energy and food crises in Ukraine are closely intertwined.
 During the blackouts, an economy already on the brink is forced into further shutdown.